xta0/xta0.me/_posts/2024-07-10-GenAI-LLM-Transformer-Architecture.md

 Previous generations of language models made use of an architecture called [RNN](https://xta0.me/2018/05/14/Deep-Learning-12.html).
 RNNs while powerful for their time, were limited by the amount of compute and memory needed to perform well at generative tasks.

 <mark>To successfully predict the next word, models need to see more than just the previous few words.
-Models needs to have an understanding of the whole sentence or even the whole document</mark>.
+Models need to have an understanding of the whole sentence or even the whole document</mark>.

 ## Attention is all you need